hackclub/hackclub/workshops/digit_recognition/README.md

 ![diagram showing converting 28x28 image to 784 vector](https://cloud-iyr53pwod.vercel.app/0image.png)

 The neural network will take a single vector for training, so the 28x28 images have to be changed into a single 784 dimensional vector.
 Also we must normalize the pixel values to be from [0->1] instead of [0->255].

-*Note: for the rest of this workshop, when you see multiple code blocks next to each other, and the last one shows some output, assume each code block (other than the code block) should be written in a new cell.*

 Create a new cell, then add the following code: